Here's What's Happening in the Life of the Church

 Foodie Tour's... where friends meet friends!
 Our Foodie Tours are a wonderful opportunity to get to know others from the church in a casual setting.

-Church Family Lunch... coming up October 19 after worship.
-The theme is "Food and Fellowship" Everyone is welcome at our buffet tables.
-Our Lunch is held the third Sunday of each month in building B after the worship service.
-We'd love to have everyone join us, but please let us know you are coming and what dish you'd like to bring.
+Church Lunch...
+Everyone is welcome at our buffet tables.
+"When you're here, you're family."
+Next lunch is November 16th after worship.
+Our Lunch is held the third Sunday of each month in building B. We'd love to have everyone join us, but please (if you know ahead of time that you are coming) let us know you are coming and what dish you'd like to bring.
 Also...we could really use a few more helpers to for prep, and serve/clean up.
-If you can help out, please check the appropriate circle.
-And thank you!
+Sign up on the Central HUB.
+If you can help out, please check that circle too.

 Other coming events: